ex-man/GeneralInsurance_Class/Lessons/Lesson1/Support/About_GIT.md

 > when you want to do partial saves, as you are not sure what will work best.
 These "complicated" steps will help you achieve it.

 * How to publish content (git push)
 > Once you are happy with the changes, you need to save them to your (master) repository.
 This is achieved via *git push* command.
 This will only push the changes you have committed earlier, and raise any conflicts.
-We are not expecting to have any conflictis in this class, but if they arise, we will look at resolving them.
+We are not expecting to have any conflicts in this class, but if they arise, we will look at resolving them.
 > Remember to commit often and push reasonably frequently as well.
 There is no "auto-commit" and "auto-push" that you may be familiar from editors like MS Word (auto-save).

 * How to synchronise content (git pull or git checkout)